 Some men are more evolved than other men.

-4. Gender identity is the sense we have of belonging either to the male portion of
+4. Gender identity is the sense we have of "needing" to belong one of the socially prescribed

 We are ALL unique individuals.

 This is not intended to be "the" definitive work on this topic, but anything that leads to improved

 understanding, points of view, acceptance and more functional behaviour and attitudes can only be